 This Fixed Fee Introducer Agreement is designed for use in situations where one party (a supplier of goods or services) wishes to engage another as an introducer of clients.

 Updated in February 2014, this document serves as a full replacement for its predecessor.
 The introduction process has now been simplified – the “introduction” is deemed to take place upon the provision by the introducer of contact details to the supplier.
 A fixed fee is payable to the introducer once the supplier has entered into a contract with a client introduced to them by the introducer.
 Anti-bribery provisions have been added – designed to be “SME friendly” with relatively straightforward scope and language.
 In addition to the simplification of the introduction process, this document contains a large number of new standard or “boilerplate” clauses designed to enhance legal certainty and clarity for both parties.

 Introducers differ from agents in that introducers do not undertake any selling on the other party’s behalf – they exist solely to refer potential clients on to the supplier.
-Under this Introducer Agreement, the introduction is made by the introducer passing on the contact details of a potential client to the supplier.
+Under this agreement, the introduction is made by the introducer passing on the contact details of a potential client to the supplier.
 Once the introduction is made, the introducer has no further role in any contract between the supplier and the potential client.
 The fixed introduction fee becomes payable when the supplier enters into a contract with an introduced client.